hypermtg/hextended.com/index.md

 *<a href="https://scryfall.com/card/usg/103/time-spiral">Time Spiral</a>* when it resolves the game mostly ends.
 Just restricting <a href="https://scryfall.com/card/fem/18b/high-tide">High Tide</a> would also kill the deck.
 It's hard to justify restricting a 6 mana sorcery that exiles itself but it makes the turn 4 <a href="https://scryfall.com/card/fem/18b/high-tide">high tide</a> kill pretty consistant.

 *<a href="https://scryfall.com/card/mmq/82/gush">Gush</a>* seems very underwhelming given how mana bases work.
 It's best home so far has been in <a href="https://scryfall.com/card/usg/250/exploration">Exploration</a> / Turboland shells.
 Otherwise it's been thrown into various tempo decks.
 It certainly can't be a 4 of with <a href="https://scryfall.com/card/mmq/61/brainstorm">Brainstorm</a> running loose.
+It was recently unrestricted.

+<<<<==Fallen Empires==>>>>

+One thing we're hoping to avoid is just having the same old 93/94 decks and play patterns in Hyper.
+This is what emerges when you allow shit like 4th edition. <a href="https://scryfall.com/card/4ed/34/land-tax">Land Tax</a> / <a href="https://scryfall.com/card/4ed/273/sylvan-library">Sylvan</a>, every 1 or 2 color aggro deck automatically has 4 <a href="https://scryfall.com/card/4ed/361/mishras-factory">Factories</a>.
+Every red deck has <a href="https://scryfall.com/card/4ed/208/lightning-bolt">Bolt</a> and you have to clean up the mistakes like <a href="https://scryfall.com/card/4ed/6/balance">Balance</a>, <a href="https://scryfall.com/card/4ed/147/mind-twist">Mind Twist</a> and <a href="https://scryfall.com/card/4ed/236/channel">Channel</a> in your restricted or banned list.

+In keeping with this idea we've considered just nuking Fallen Empires from orbit.
+It is an unattached set that you can argue doesn't fit with the semi modern set design that started with Ice Age.

+There are only 4-5 playable cards in the set but they make decks or play patterns. <a href="https://scryfall.com/card/fem/18b/high-tide">High Tide</a>, <a href="https://scryfall.com/card/fem/38c/hymn-to-tourach">Hymn to Tourcock</a> and to a lesser extent the tribal and aggro creatures.